 HUD also has various state-sponsored housing programs throughout the country.
 Learn about these state housing programs for low-income moms.

 HUD public housing for low-income families is another option.
-Contact your state’s Public Housing Agency directly to learn more.
+Contact your state’s Public Housing Agency (PHA) directly to learn more.

 2. Housing Choice Voucher program, also known as Section 8 vouchers